Alasdair Allan

 Consultant in Exeter, United Kingdom

+He has written eight books, over a hundred academic papers, and several standards covering real-time events and application interoperability.
 You can often find him at conferences talking about interesting things, or deploying sensors to measure them.
 Sometimes he also stands in front of cameras.

 He's known for benchmarking the new generation of Tiny ML accelerator hardware and, somewhat inexplicably, hacking hotel radios.

-A couple of years before that he caused a privacy scandal by uncovering that your iPhone was recording your location all the time.
-One of the first big scandals around mobile data it later became known as “locationgate” and caused several class action lawsuits, along with a U.S. Senate hearing.
+Some years ago he rolled out a mesh network of five hundred sensor motes covering the whole of Moscone West during Google I/O. A couple of years before that he caused a privacy scandal by uncovering that your iPhone was recording your location all the time.
+One of the first big scandals around mobile data, it later became known as "locationgate" and triggered several class action lawsuits and a U.S. Senate hearing.
 It even got a mention on South Park.
 Some years on, he still isn't sure what to think about that.

 In the past he has written for Make: Magazine, Motherboard and VICE, Hackaday, Hackster.io, Raspberry Pi, and the O'Reilly Radar.